uptane/uptane-standard/uptane-standard.md

 # Introduction

 Uptane is a secure software update framework for ground vehicles.
 This document describes procedures to enable programmers for OEMs and suppliers to securely design and implement this framework in a manner that better protects connected units on ground vehicles.
 Integrating Uptane as outlined in the sections that follow can reduce the ability of attackers to compromise critical systems.
-It also assures a faster and easier recovery process should a compromise occur.
+It also assures a faster and easier recovery process when a compromise occurs.

 These instructions specify the components necessary for a compliant implementation.
 Individual implementers can make their own technological choices within those requirements.
 This flexibility makes Uptane adaptable to the many customized update solutions used by manufacturers.
-If implementers wish to have compatible formats, they may use POUFs.
+If implementers wish to have compatible formats, they can use POUFs.
 POUFs contain a description of implementation choices as well as data binding formats.
 An implementer who adopts a POUF, as well as the Uptane Standard, will be able to interoperate with other implementations using that POUF.

 # Terminology